SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/✔️-phonics/phonetics/phonetic-production/✔️-phonic-features.md

 ### consonants

-»⟮A consonant/vowel⟯« ⟮has/does not have⟯ ⟮an audible ＿constriction＿⟯ of ⟮＿the vocal tract＿⟯.
+»⟮c75;A consonant/vowel⟯« ⟮has/does not have⟯ ⟮an audible ＿constriction＿⟯ of ⟮＿the vocal tract＿⟯.
-⟮Whether a speech sound is a ＿consonant＿ or ＿vowel＿⟯ is encoded by ⟮＿the sm phonic feature＿ [+/- consonantal/vocalic]⟯ ⟮[+/- consonantal]⟯ ≙ ⟮[-/+ vocalic]⟯
-⟮＿Consonants＿⟯ are categorized in the IPA by their ⟮＿manner＿⟯ and ⟮c_;＿place＿⟯ of ⟮c_;＿articulation＿⟯ as well as their ⟮＿voicing＿⟯.
+⟮c79;Whether a speech sound is a ＿consonant＿ or ＿vowel＿⟯ is encoded by ⟮＿the sm phonic feature＿ [+/- consonantal/vocalic]⟯ ⟮c81;[+/- consonantal]⟯ ≙ ⟮[-/+ vocalic]⟯ ⟮c83;＿Consonants＿⟯ are categorized in the IPA by their ⟮＿manner＿⟯ and ⟮c_;＿place＿⟯ of ⟮c_;＿articulation＿⟯ as well as their ⟮＿voicing＿⟯.
-⟮All ＿consonants＿⟯ are ⟮[+dorsal] or [-dorsal]⟯, all ⟮c-;＿vowels＿⟯ are ⟮[+dorsal]⟯.
+⟮c86;All ＿consonants＿⟯ are ⟮[+dorsal] or [-dorsal]⟯, all ⟮c-;＿vowels＿⟯ are ⟮[+dorsal]⟯.

 ### sonorants &amp; obstruents

-»⟮A sonorant/obstruent⟯« is ⟮＿a speech sound＿⟯ that is produced via ⟮＿airflow＿⟯ that is ⟮[not obsturcted, no turbulence]⟯/⟮[turbulence, completely obstructed]⟯
+»⟮c88;A sonorant/obstruent⟯« is ⟮＿a speech sound＿⟯ that is produced via ⟮＿airflow＿⟯ that is ⟮[not obsturcted, no turbulence]⟯/⟮[turbulence, completely obstructed]⟯
 ^interval notation
-Whether something ⟮is a ＿sonorant＿⟯ is encoded by ⟮＿the sm phonic feature＿ [+/- sonorant]⟯ ⟮Most⟯ ⟮＿sonorants＿⟯ are ⟮＿voiced＿⟯.
+Whether something ⟮c93;is a ＿sonorant＿⟯ is encoded by ⟮＿the sm phonic feature＿ [+/- sonorant]⟯ ⟮c95;Most⟯ ⟮＿sonorants＿⟯ are ⟮＿voiced＿⟯.
-⟮＿Obstruents＿⟯ are either ⟮＿oral occlusives＿⟯ or ⟮＿fricatives＿⟯ or thus ⟮＿affricates＿⟯.
+⟮c98;＿Obstruents＿⟯ are either ⟮＿oral occlusives＿⟯ or ⟮＿fricatives＿⟯ or thus ⟮＿affricates＿⟯.

 ### approximant

-»⟮Approximants⎵wide⎵⟯« are those ⟮＿speech sounds＿⟯ that allow ⟮a (completely/mostly) frictionless airstream⟯ ⟮through the mouth⟯.
+»⟮c102;Approximants⎵wide⎵⟯« are those ⟮＿speech sounds＿⟯ that allow ⟮a (completely/mostly) frictionless airstream⟯ ⟮through the mouth⟯.
-Whether something is ⟮＿an approximant⎵wide⎵＿⟯ is indicated by ⟮＿the sm phonic feature＿ [+/- approximant]⟯.
+Whether something is ⟮c106;＿an approximant⎵wide⎵＿⟯ is indicated by ⟮＿the sm phonic feature＿ [+/- approximant]⟯.

 #### Liquids

-»⟮Liquids⟯« are ⟮a class of⟯ ⟮＿consonants＿⟯.
+»⟮c108;Liquids⟯« are ⟮a class of⟯ ⟮＿consonants＿⟯.
-»⟮Liquids⟯« consist of all ⟮＿rhotics＿⟯ and ⟮voiced lateral appoximants⟯.
+»⟮c111;Liquids⟯« consist of all ⟮＿rhotics＿⟯ and ⟮voiced lateral appoximants⟯.
-⟮＿Liquids＿⟯ are grouped amongst other things because they often behave similar ⟮＿phonotactically＿⟯.
+⟮c114;＿Liquids＿⟯ are grouped amongst other things because they often behave similar ⟮＿phonotactically＿⟯.
-»⟮rhotics⟯« are ⟮a class of⟯ ⟮＿consonants＿⟯ that are ⟮r-like (a quality notoriously difficult to define further)⟯.
+»⟮c116;rhotics⟯« are ⟮a class of⟯ ⟮＿consonants＿⟯ that are ⟮r-like (a quality notoriously difficult to define further)⟯.
-⟮＿Rhotics＿⟯ are transcribed in the IPA with ⟮variants of the roman letter r⟯.
+⟮c120;＿Rhotics＿⟯ are transcribed in the IPA with ⟮variants of the roman letter r⟯.

 ### syllabic